 The Indiana State Food law requires all food establishments be registered through the state or the county health department.
 The plan review process presents an opportunity to discuss and prepare a proper foundation to enable a food establishment to be successful, remain in compliance over time, and protect public health.
 An evaluation by the regulatory authority is critical to ensure standards are met for the sanitary design, facility layout, operational and product flow, prevention of environmental health related illness, and promotes public health.
 Prevention of foodborne illness resulting from poor sanitary facility design is the goal of plan review.

 IAC 410-7-24, Section 110, requires that plans be submitted to the regulatory authority.
 No establishment is to be constructed nor major alteration or addition to be made until details plans have been submitted and approved.
+Beginning a Retail Food Establishment in Warrick County link is below.
 The Application, Instructions, and Plan Review Questionnaire can be found on the IN.gov website under “Forms” or by clicking the links below.
 Plans should include:

 - Intended menu to be served.